Basic Wood Fence Repair Tips

 This method will work to fill holes or cracks in your fence.
 It's best to do this if you plan on staining a fence but want to do some minor repairs beforehand.
 Of course, it's important to keep the weather in mind, as you don't want it to rain while waiting the 12-24 hours for the putty to dry.

-If a few boards on your fence are damaged or warped, you can replace them with new ones, rather than replacing the entire fence.
+If a few pickets or boards on your fence are damaged or warped, you can replace them with new ones, rather than replacing the entire fence.
 Start by finding the measurements for your boards so you can get the right amount of lumber to replace them.
 You should be able to find boards for your fence at your local hardware store or lumber yard.

 Remove the damaged boards with a crowbar, being careful not to damage any adjacent boards or the railings.
 Once the damaged boards have been removed, line up the new boards and mark where you'll be nailing them to the railing.
 Nail the new boards to the railing using either a hammer or nail gun.